 Often when "deterrence" is spoken of, "compellance" is what is meant: the ability to help influence foreign policy and military outcomes with the implicit threat embodied in nuclear weapons.
-For reasons that nuclear weapons cannot fix no matter how many, and how many kinds of them the U.S. has, the U.S. is losing compellance.
+For reasons that nuclear weapons cannot fix no matter how many, and how many kinds, the U.S. has, the U.S. is losing compellance.
 It was always more mirage than reality.
 The U.S. must now take its place in a multipolar world.
-Absent acceptance of this reality, which cannot be changed by any amount of military or nuclear spending or economic sanctions or anything else, the contradictions and challenges in U.S. polity, economy, society, and environment cannot be successfully addressed.
+Absent acceptance of this reality -- which cannot be changed by any amount of military or nuclear spending or economic sanctions or anything else -- the contradictions and challenges in U.S. polity, economy, society, and environment cannot be successfully addressed.

-Fiscally, having two pit factories instead of one doubles the remaining acquisition cost, using NNSA's most recent budget request.
+Fiscally, having two pit factories instead of one doubles the remaining acquisition cost, using NNSA's 2024 budget request.
 In all likelihood, that request understates the costs at both LANL and SRS.

-Having two sites roughly triples the ultimate operating cost of pit production.
+Having two sites roughly triples the ultimate operating cost of pit production, which is why NNSA is unlikely to operate both sites for long.

-Using LANL instead of SRS pits will drastically increase the price of warheads.
-The cost of producing early-to-need pits at LANL is so great that Congress is avoiding even looking at it, which creates a whole other set of problems, at LANL as well as well as in the quality - or should we say the existence - of congressional oversight.
+Using LANL instead of SRS pits will drastically increase the price of warheads using LANL pits.
+The cost of producing early-to-need pits at LANL is so great that Congress is avoiding even looking at it.

-Pit production is one of the very largest gigaprojects in the US.
-We estimate the full acquisition cost at about \$44 billion, including program costs -- \$47 billion if all the early LANL investments identified by GAO are included.
-Such huge projects seldom turn out well, especially when detailed internal studies have advised against proceeding with them, as in the present case.
-LANL pit production will cost the equivalent of several submarines, and the funds saved by its early termination would be enough to pay for civilian projects of enormous benefit to society.
+We estimate the full acquisition cost of pit production at about \$44 billion, equally divided between the two sites, or \$47 billion if all the early LANL investments identified by GAO are included.
+Such huge projects seldom turn out well, especially when detailed internal studies have advised against proceeding with them, as is the present case.
+LANL pit production will cost the equivalent of several submarines, or (which would be our preference) the funds saved by its early termination would be enough to pay for civilian projects of enormous benefit to society.

-In terms of national security overall, the combination of factors presented here argue that sole- site protection at SRS will be the best for the nation.
+In terms of national security overall, the combination of factors presented here argue that preparations for sole-site production at SRS, should production be needed, will be the best for the nation.
+The level of actual production at that fully-adequate facility can be adjusted in response to stockpile needs as they are perceived starting a decade from now.

 National security is not a function of a single budgetary account or set of interests but includes all the elements that make the country strong, which is why the big decisions about national security are decided by an elected civilian president and his Senate-confirmed appointees, not by the military and certainly not by defense contractors.

 Right now no elected or appointed government official is going to set the U.S. on an irreversible path to nuclear disarmament.
 So NNSA will build an adequate pit facility, and they will do so as expeditiously as possible.
-That facility is at SRS.
+The only such adequate facility being built today is at SRS.

-We forget that there is no defense against nuclear weapons.
+We may forget that there is no defense against nuclear weapons.
 It would take only a very few nuclear weapons to completely destroy the United States and everyone in it.
-It is therefore prudent to not stimulate an nuclear arms race, and to take every possible step to avoid one.
+It is therefore prudent to not stimulate a nuclear arms race, and to take every possible step to avoid one.
 Delaying early-to-need pit production signals U.S. reluctance to enter into an arms race, and that is what we propose.

 Finally, LANL pits are destined for the Sentinel missile system specifically, where they are not actually needed except to provide the option of placing multiple warheads on each missile.
-The Sentinel system overall, and even more so the option of multiple-warhead deployment on it, are, we believe, counterproductive to US security.
+We believe the Sentinel system overall, and even more so the option of deploying multiple-warhead deployment on it, are counterproductive to US security.